 Getting to trial through the arbitration process can take place within weeks as opposed to months or years.

 The speed at which you can resolve all your custody, access, child support, spousal support and equalization of net family property issues is key.
 The faster these issues are finalized, the lower your fees are, and the faster you can move on with your life.

 What about confidentiality?

-How much does arbitration cost?
+How much does the arbitration cost?

-The simplified arbitration process allows the arbitration hearing to take place with, or without lawyers.
-This means that your family may save hundreds of dollars per hour by having each party represent him or herself, if he/she chooses to do so.
+The simplified arbitration process allows the arbitration hearing to take place with or without lawyers.
+This means that your family may save hundreds of dollars per hour by having each party represent him or herself if he/she chooses to do so.

 The parties will share the arbitrator’s hourly rate rather than hiring two lawyers.
 After the initial consultations, I will provide a quote based on the estimated duration of the proceeding.
-The duration of the proceeding will depend on factors such as the number of issues, the complexity of the issues, the involvement of experts and the number of witnesses.
+The duration of the proceeding will depend on the number of issues, the complexity of the issues, the involvement of experts and the number of witnesses.